COBASE: A new copula-based shuffling method for ensemble weather forecast postprocessing: Discussion and conclusion

 \section{Discussion and conclusion}

-This paper introduces COBASE, a new multivariate post-processing method that combines the structure of parametric copula models with the flexibility of non-parametric methods.
-By decoupling the sampling of margins from the copula-based dependence structure, COBASE addresses a key issue in the copula-based approaches for post-processing, namely, the degradation in forecast quality caused by random sampling from marginal distributions.
+This paper introduces COBASE, a new multivariate \ep{postprocessing} method that combines the structure of parametric copula models with the flexibility of \ep{nonparametric} methods.
+By decoupling the sampling of margins from the copula-based dependence structure, COBASE addresses a key issue in the copula-based approaches for \ep{postprocessing}, namely, the degradation in forecast quality caused by random sampling from marginal distributions.

 A key strength of COBASE is its flexibility.
 The method is compatible with any parametric copula family, allowing it to adapt to a wide range of dependence structures.
 In addition, it does not impose constraints on how univariate margins are sampled.
 While uniform quantiles are used here, the method is fully compatible with alternative sampling strategies, such as stratified sampling, making it adaptable to different forecasting needs.